Emergency Information

 Students

-• Clear the hallways and remain in room or area until the "All Clear" is announced.
+• Clear the hallways and remain in the classroom or area until the "All Clear" is announced.
+Follow staff instructions.

 • Do business as usual.